Gulf Railway: History

 On 28 February 2017, Abdulla S. Al Katheeri, director-general of the UAE's Federal Transport Authority (FTA) - Land and Maritime, stated that the GCC could meet the 2021 deadline for the project despite fluctuating oil prices.
 Katheeri pointed out that the total value of proposed rail projects in the GCC was over $240 billion, and $69 billion worth of projects were currently under construction.
 At the Middle East Rail 2017 conference and exhibition in Dubai on 7 March 2017, GCC Secretary General Abdullatif Al-Zayani stated that the Gulf Railway was necessary to ensure sustained development in the region.
 He also noted that consensus to complete the project had been established at previous GCC meetings.
 At the same event President of Saudi Arabia's Public Transport Authority and of the SRO, Rumaih Al Rumaih announced that the GCC had begun conducting a feasibility study to establish a GCC regional rail authority.

 In April 2017, Secretary General of the Federation of GCC Chambers Abdul Rahim Al Naqi stated that Saudi Arabia, the UAE, and Oman had made considerable progress in implementing the project.
 He also confirmed that Bahrain had appointed an international company to execute the project.
 Naqi clarified that the first phase was for all countries to develop rail connectivity between cities domestically, and then establish cross-border links with other GCC states.
 Naqi stated that the project in Kuwait was delayed by infrastructural and technical issues.
 Kuwait authorities encountered issues acquiring farms and other private property along the proposed route, and also had difficulty ensuring that the route did not conflict with oil facilities.
 He stated that construction of the project in Kuwait would begin in 2018, and complete by 2020.
 Kuwait began construction of 111-km railway line connecting with Al-Nuwaiseeb on the Saudi border in August 2018.

 The UAE section of the project received a boost on 27 November 2018 when the UAE Ministry of Finance and the Abu Dhabi Department of Finance signed an agreement to fund Phase 2 of the country's rail network comprising a 605 kilometer line from Ghuwaifat on the border with Saudi Arabia to Fujairah.
+The Etihad Rail network opened for cargo only on February 23, 2023.

+In April 2024, Etihad Rail and Oman Rail announced a new joint venture, Hafeet Rail, that will construct 300 km of new railway to connect the Etihad Rail network at Abu Dhabi with the port of Sohar, Oman, passing through Al Ain.
+If built, this would be the first international link of the Gulf Railway.

+In early October 2025, the Qatari Cabinet formally approved the agreement for the rail link between Qatar and Saudi Arabia.